idzer0lis/tocontinue/README.md

 You can now modify your components on the fly without having to reload the entire page.

+## Run the app on an Avaya server
+You can modify the settings at package.json scripts section
+* `npm run start-ip`

 ## Testing

 #### 1. Unit Tests